chapel-lang/chapel/doc/rst/language/spec/domains.rst

-   Subdomains are provided in Chapel for a number of reasons: to facilitate the ability of the compiler or a reader to reason about the inter-relationship of distinct domain variables; to support the author’s ability to omit redundant domain mapping specifications; to support the compiler’s ability to reason about the relative alignment of multiple domains; and to improve the compiler’s ability to prove away bounds checks for array accesses.
+   Subdomains are provided in Chapel for a number of reasons: to facilitate the ability of the compiler or a reader to reason about the inter-relationship of distinct domain variables; to support the author’s ability to omit redundant distribution specifications; to support the compiler’s ability to reason about the relative alignment of multiple domains; and to improve the compiler’s ability to prove away bounds checks for array accesses.